Domodossola

 Domodossola (/it/), (Note: Archaically spelled Domo d'Ossola or Duomo d'Ossola, meaning "Cathedral in the Ossola (valley)".
 It was also known as Oscela, Oscella, Oscella dei Leponzi, Ossolo or Ossola Lepontiorum.) locally also Domo (Dòmm), is a city and comune (municipality) in the Province of Verbano-Cusio-Ossola, in the region of Piedmont, northern Italy.

-The Peruvian aviation pioneer, Jorge Chávez, died here in 1910 in an airplane crash.
+Located at the foot of the Alps, in the Toce plain at the crossroads of the Bognanco, Divedro, Antigorio, Vigezzo and Isorno valleys, Domodossola is the main center of the Ossola and the second largest town in the province of Verbano-Cusio-Ossola after the provincial capital, Verbania.